mestadler/homecfg/README.md

 ## Acknowledgments

-- Devs that have shared their dot files, and config, thank you.
+- Devs that have shared their dot files and configs, thank you.